Annotation Scale Preview in AutoCAD – what is the problem?

 Here we are going to talk about Annotative objects, they are great!
-If you are wondering how to turn off Annotation preview of the object you would probably know what Annotative object is.
+If you are wondering how to turn off the Annotation preview of an object, you would probably know what an Annotative object is and what does annotative mean.
 However, I will paste here a small definition from Autodesk:

 Annotative objects and styles are used to control the size and scale at which annotation objects are displayed in model space or a layout.

 When using annotative objects, the process of scaling annotation objects is automated for you.
-Annotative objects are defined by specifying a paper height or scale, and then the annotation scales at which they should be displayed for.
-An annotative object can have multiple scales assigned to, each scale representation can be moved independently of each other.
+Annotative objects are defined by specifying a paper height or scale, and then the annotation scales for which they should be displayed for.
+An annotative object can have multiple scales assigned to it, each scale representation can be moved independently.

-Now there is one little “problem” with Annotations – when you select an Annotative object which has some scales set up it will show them to you, but it can sometimes be a bit too much like in this example:
+There can be one little “issue” with Annotations.
+When you select an Annotative object which has some scales set up, AutoCAD will display all scales at once.
+Often times this can be a bit too distracting like in the example: